jenkor/UEX-Discord-Integration/README.md

 - ✅ Verify your UEX API credentials are still valid

 **Registration Issues:**
-- ✅ Use the exact command format: `/register api_token:token secret_key:secret`
+- ✅ Use the exact command format: `/register api_token:bearer_token secret_key:secret`
-- ✅ Ensure your UEX credentials are correct
+- ✅ Ensure your UEX credentials are correct (use `/help topic:credentials` for guidance)
 - ✅ Try re-registering if you updated your UEX credentials
+- ✅ Use `/help` command for detailed credential instructions

 ## 🌟 Benefits of This Multi-User Architecture